Age and performance

-Nevertheless, with appropriate physical exercises, aged people are able to maintain their muscular strength or even to recover 300%.
+With appropriate physical exercises, aged people are able to maintain their muscular strength or even to recover a lot.
 Further more, these exercises improve the solidity of the skeleton.

 The capacity to consume the oxygen of the air decreases in the same proportions as muscular losses.
-Further more, insufficiencies can rise into the cardiovascular system and worsen the muscular losses.
+Further more, if insufficiencies arise into the cardiovascular system, the muscular losses can be aggravated.

 Calculate your future VO2max and your life expectancy

 Finally, it is important to keep in mind that physical aerobic exercises improve a lot of important immune and hormonal functions.

 Nervous system is not spared because memory, mainly short-term memory, is affected.
 For the reasoning, the major effects are the difficulty to manage new situations with an excessive appeal to the past experience.

 Physical exercise is a necessity.
 When a muscle does not work, it atrophies.
 At the opposite, when a muscle works, it stimulates a lot of biochemical processes responsible for our survival.

 We are condemned to move for a better ageing !